 What does a typical lesson with you look like?

-Test preparation is a combination of concept review and test-taking strategies.
-I help my students not just get to the right answer, but also understand how they got to the right answer and what makes it correct.
+I help my students not only get to the right answer, but also understand how they got to the right answer and what makes it correct.
 They also learn how to methodically approach questions and answers.
-A typical lesson for a reading comprehension test section would be working through a number of passages with test-specific questions, for example, or for math test sections, working through practice questions and any needed concept review for those questions at the same time.
-A good amount of lesson time is spent on mastering strategies and building good time management skills.
-By understanding how a test works and how the testmakers have created the questions, students better learn how to take that test with minimal stress and maximum success.
+By understanding how a test works and how the testmakers have created the questions, students can better learn how to take that test with minimal stress and maximum success.

 Can you guarantee a score increase on the actual test?